Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/auth0.md

 4. Select **New DCR provider** to create an Auth0 configuration.
 Provide a name for internal use in {{site.konnect_short_name}}.
 The name and provider type information will not be exposed to Dev Portal developers.

 5. Input the **Issuer URL** of your Auth0 tenant, formatted as: `https://AUTH0_TENANT_SUBDOMAIN.us.auth0.com`.
-DO NOT have a trailing forward slash in URL.
+Do not include a forward slash at the end of the URL.

    {:.note}
    > **Note:** You can find the value for your `AUTH0_TENANT_SUBDOMAIN` by checking the **Tenant Name** under **Settings** > **General**.